SEO or PPC?

 With Google Display and YouTube, you also have the opportunity to reach new audiences who have demonstrated interest in relevant topics and themes.

 There are many ways you can control your PPC campaign to maximise its impact, from delivering different messages to different segments of your audience, to setting the times of day when your ads are shown.

 As data comes through, you can quickly and easily stop, start and modify your ads to improve your click through rate, conversion rate and more.

 PPC also provides a unique opportunity to reconnect with past visitors to your site.
 Remarketing enables you to deliver ad content to people who are already familiar with your brand to keep your business top of mind and reiterate key messages.
 It’s a way to drive them back to your website for a second time to capture leads that may have otherwise been lost.

 As SEO and PPC approach the same end goal from different angles, there’s a lot to be gained from taking an integrated approach that combines both techniques.
 A well-rounded marketing strategy should consider short as well as long term business objectives, and by taking advantage of both SEO and PPC, you may be able to reap the rewards from both.

 You could use PPC to test out new messages and offers, while SEO continues to accrue in the background strengthening the organic presence of your evergreen products and services.
 Where you notice gaps in your organic traffic, you can use Google Ads to support your efforts and improve keyword visibility until your SEO activities begin to gain traction.
 With Google Ads, you can also measure keyword performance on a granular level and use the insights to improve your SEO content.

 What may work for one business, may not be the right approach for your unique situation.
 We’ve shared some high-level SEO and PPC recommendations, but it’s best to take a deeper look into your business and your objectives to determine the best way forward.
-To get expert advice that’s tailored to your needs, get in touch with our digital marketing team today.
+To get expert advice that’s tailored to your needs.